codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_416.rst

 Validation result changes
 =========================

-The previous version of the Validation can't handle an array item.
-Because of the bug fix, the validation results may be different, or raise an TypeError.
-But the previous version's results are probably incorrect.

-And the Validation separated the validation process of multiple field like ``contacts.*.name`` and single field.
-When a single field has an array data, the previous version validates each element of the array.
-The validation rule gets an element of the array as the parameter.
-On the other hand, the current version passes the array to the validation rule as a whole.
+Due to a bug fix, the Validation now might change the validation results when you validate an array item (see :ref:`Changelog <changelog-v416-validation-changes>`).
+So check the validation results for all the code that validates the array.
+Validating multiple fields like ``contacts.*.name`` is not affected.

 Breaking Enhancements
 *********************